Exact worst-case convergence rates of the proximal gradient method for composite convex minimization: Convergence in Function Values, Residual Gradient and Distance to Optimum

 \item When $\frac{2}{L+\mu} \leq \gamma\leq \frac{2}{L}$ (i.e., when $\rho(\gamma)=(L\gamma -1)$): and the last inequality follows from

 \end{itemize}

-We conclude the proof in the same way as for the distance to optimality: since\revFG{,} for any value of $\gamma$ such that $0\leq \gamma \leq \frac{2}{L}$, there is always one of the two previous combinations of inequalities that is valid (both multipliers and coefficients of the squared norms are positive), and since the valid one corresponds to the maximum value between the two possible rates $(1-\gamma \mu)^2$ and $(1-\gamma L)^2$, the desired statement is proved.

-\end{proof} Interestingly, the inequalities used in this proof do not involve the optimal point, and only use the {information} available at the consecutive iterates.
-In addition, {note} that {as for the convergence in terms of \DOt,} $\lambda_0=\lambda_1$ tells us that the result hold under the following weaker assumption:
+We conclude the proof in the same way as for the distance to optimality: since, for any value of $\gamma$ such that $0\leq \gamma \leq \frac{2}{L}$, there is always one of the two previous combinations of inequalities that is valid (both multipliers and coefficients of the squared norms are positive), and since the valid one corresponds to the maximum value between the two possible rates $(1-\gamma \mu)^2$ and $(1-\gamma L)^2$, the desired statement is proved. \end{proof} Interestingly, the inequalities used in this proof do not involve the optimal point, and only use the {information} available at the consecutive iterates.
+In addition, {note} that {as for the convergence in terms of \DOt,} $\lambda_0=\lambda_1$ tells us that the result hold\rev{s} under the following weaker assumption:

 A consequence of this inequality is that one can benefit from using the locally better strong convexity and smoothness parameters (i.e., better constants $\mu$ and $L$ that satisfy this inequality for two consecutive iterates) instead of the global ones, in order to improve the convergence rate. {Also, it is possible to exploit this in order to make online estimations of the strong convexity and smoothness parameters $\mu$ and $L$} (we leave this for further research).